Reading Facial Expressions: The Eyes

 Reading Facial Expressions: Hiding Emotions

-Look for overly-intensive stares--overcompensation, rapid blinking or small smirks in the face--children, especially, cannot help but smile a little when thinking that they are "getting away with it."
-Liars will either avoid direct eye contact or overcompensate by looking you right in the eyes to assure you of their "sincerity."
+Look for overly-intensive stares--overcompensation, rapid blinking or small smirks in the face--children, especially, cannot help but smile a little when thinking that they are "getting away with it.

 - There are many tests online in which you practice discernment of facial expressions (see the Resources section).